AI Hallucination Audit: What AI Engines Are Making Up About You

 Open this article in your preferred AI engine for an instant summary and analysis.

-- •Invents plausible URLs
+- • Invents plausible URLs

-- •Fabricates statistics
+- • Fabricates statistics

-- •Mixes competitor features
+- • Mixes competitor features

-- •Confident but wrong
+- • Confident but wrong

-- •Hedges with uncertainty
+- • Hedges with uncertainty

-- •Fewer fabricated facts
+- • Fewer fabricated facts

-- •Admits knowledge gaps
+- • Admits knowledge gaps

-- •Conservative citations
+- • Conservative citations

 The AI hallucination audit evaluates the accuracy of what AI engines currently say about your business when users ask about you directly.
-This is a fundamentally different evaluation from your technical AEO score or content quality.
-It measures the output side of the AI pipeline -what happens after AI engines have processed your content, competitors' content, web discussions about you, and their training data.
+This is a fundamentally different evaluation from your technical AEO Site Rank or content quality.
+It measures the output side of the AI pipeline -what happens after AI engines have processed your content, competitors’ content, web discussions about you, and their training data.

 Here’s what the audit does: it submits a battery of direct questions to multiple AI engines.
 “What is [your company]?”
 “What services does [your company] offer?”
 “When was [your company] founded?”
 “Who are [your company]‘s competitors?”
 “What do customers say about [your company]?”
 Then it compares AI responses against your actual business facts to identify four categories of problems.